Share

 • Caution: HIT (heparin-induced thrombocytopenia).

-These target values are controlled according to the respective standards of the critical care unit.
-The decision regarding dosage and target values is always the responsibility of the attending physician.
+These target values are controlled according to the respective standards of care.
+The decision regarding dosage and target values is always the responsibility of the treating physicians.

 For regional anticoagulation with citrate, the following applies: